Xcelled/musical-speaker/README.md

 - Circuit-network signal to control instrument.
 - Make enabled condition fully controllable.
 - Support GM2_SM (?).
-- Split the sounds from the code (?)
+- Split the sounds from the code
+	- This is required to be able to upload the mod to the portal

 # Implementation
 - Musical-speaker is implemented in _TypeScript_ and transpiled to lua by the amazing [TypeScriptToLua](https://typescripttolua.github.io/).
 I doubt musical-speaker would have been finished without this project.